arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ![Clean contact on the Opta™](assets/opta-clean-contact.svg)

-Let's run a simple sketch to test the output relays on Opta™: in this sketch all the 4 relays are closing and reopening their contacts and, after each relay's cycle, a led will be turned on to provide visual feedback.
+Let's run a simple sketch to test the output relays on Opta™: in this sketch all the 4 relays are closing and reopening their contacts and after each relay's cycle, a LED will turn on to provide visual feedback.
 To activate the relays and run this sketch, you need to provide energy to Opta™ with a voltage from 12 to 24 V DC by connecting it to a proper power supply.

 The Opta™ has dedicated terminals for power supply located in the upper part of Opta™ and next to the inputs.
-They are duplicated to help the user to connect the power supply and any common part to the input terminals but they have the same potential (upon polarity).
+These duplicates are to help the user connect the power supply and any common part to the input terminals.

 ![Connect these pins to drive the relays on the Opta™](assets/opta-voltage-pins.svg)